AGDK14017U Interdisciplinary Field Research

-- Oral examination, 20Written group report with individual contributions marked out and a group oral examination.
+Note: From 2022 onward, the written report assessment will be complemented by a group oral examination.
 Each group has an exam of 40 minutes (of which the group has ten minutes to present followed by thirty minutes of questions).

 - Exam registration requirements

 - 7-point grading scale

 - Censorship form